How to manage property maintenance during the COVID-19 crisis

-Winter weather can expose tiles and cladding or cause more severe damage to your roof.
-This means leaks, which can cause damage to attics and soft furnishing and will likely lead to problems with damp if not taken care of as soon as it is safe to do so.
+Harsh winter weather can expose tiles and cladding or cause more severe damage to your roof.
+This means leaks, which can damage attics and soft furnishings and will likely lead to problems with damp if not taken care of promptly.

-At the very least, they can let you know if there are any leaks on the inside of the property which may highlight a wider issue within the property, and you can arrange for a professional to check once we escape lockdown.
+At the very least, they can let you know if there are any leaks on the inside of the property which may highlight a wider issue within the property, and you can arrange for a professional to check this safely.

-Landlords could ask tenants to identify any problems, and check whether they are willing to help treat the issue since non-urgent visits are currently prohibited
+Landlords could ask tenants to identify any problems, and check whether they are willing to help treat the issue to avoid a non-urgent visit taking place.

-The landlord could then provide the paint and equipment needed from a distance – perhaps leaving it on the doorstep or ordering it to be delivered to the property for them to carry out some light maintenance work on your behalf.
+For example, you could provide your tenants with the paint and equipment needed to rectify the issues from a distance – perhaps leaving it on the doorstep or ordering it to be delivered to the property for them to carry out some light maintenance work on your behalf.